 Medical Care Requirements

 Michigan State Law requires that all campers provide the camp with their health history and parent/guardian signed release statements for any health care.
-Campers will not be accepted on Opening Day without a health form.
+Campers will not be accepted on Opening Day without a health record.
 Michigan law also requires that all medication (prescription & non-prescription) be stored in the camp’s Health Facilities and dispensed there.
-Health history forms and other medical requirements are sent with final instructions after campers are enrolled and are due 30 days prior to arrival.
+Your camper’s health history and other medical requirements are collected during the online registration process.
+All information is due 30 days prior to arrival.

 The Health Lodge provides first-aid care for campers and deals with any emergencies which may occur.
 A camp nurse and other certified personnel are available 24 hours a day to assist campers with medical needs.
 Ambulance and hospital care are available 15 minutes from the camp.
 Transportation is provided by qualified health personnel.